radius-project/blog/scripts/blog-prompt.md

 CRITICAL CONSTRAINTS - FOLLOW EXACTLY:
 - ONLY use information explicitly stated in the release notes above
 - Do NOT add any information not found in the release notes
-- Do NOT make up features, examples, or documentation links
+- Do NOT make up features, examples, code snippets or documentation links
 - Do NOT use marketing language like "we're excited", "introducing", "significant update"
 - Do NOT add introductory phrases like "Today we're announcing" or "We're pleased to"
 - Do NOT add horizontal rules (---) between sections
 - Do NOT speculate about future features or capabilities
 - ONLY include code examples that are explicitly shown in the release notes
-- ONLY include links that are explicitly mentioned in the release notes
+- ONLY include links that are explicitly mentioned in the release notes or that you can verify exist in the Radius documentation

 WRITING STYLE (from Radius style guide):
 - Conversational and friendly without being frivolous